25 GCSE Maths Questions And Answers By Topic And Difficulty

 To answer the final question, they need to correctly identify the probability that the person speaks only French and multiply these probabilities.

-For more GCSE maths questions take a look at our free Venn diagram lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Venn diagram lessons and venn diagram questions.
+For more personalised support schools can plug gaps with our targeted one-to-one tutoring.

 8. Quadratic equations maths question